+I possessed three important tomboy characteristics: Red hair, Freckles, and I was Skinny.
+I set about acquiring the necessary skill set: Climbing trees, Scouting skills, and Leading a Gang.
 A gang, you say?
 Yes, a gang.
-We were called the Bloody Pirates Club.
-Influenced by Robert Louis Stevenson having read Treasure Island again and again, in my own mind I *was* Jim, the boy adventurer, who traveled to Treasure Island and hung out with pirates.
+Aged 11 to 12, we called ourselves the Bloody Pirates Club.
+Influenced by Robert Louis Stevenson, I had read his Treasure Island again and again.
+In my own mind I *was* Jim, the boy adventurer, who traveled to Treasure Island and hung out with pirates.

 Who were in my gang?
 Young males around my own age who lived within shouting distance in the Veteran's Land Act subdivision called Sprucedale in the city of Chatham.

 We had codes and secret passwords.
-We could signal in semaphore (I learned that in Girl Guides) and knew how to tap out S.O.S. in morse code.
+We could signal in semaphore (I learned that in Girl Guides) and knew how to tap out S.O.S. in Morse Code.
 More importantly, we had adventures.

-I had a habit of catching garter snakes and whirling them about my head to make them dizzy enough for me to examine them at my leisure.
-The hen had a long skinny neck and a round heavy body.
-Combining these facts with my knowledge onf the physics of snake stunning I proceeded to whirl the unfortunate hen about my head while holding on to its neck.
-The hen died dramatically.
+Now, I had a habit of catching garter snakes and whirling them about my head to make them dizzy enough for me to examine them at my leisure.
+This hen had a long skinny neck and a round heavy body.
+Combining these facts with my knowledge of the physics of snake stunning I proceeded to whirl the unfortunate hen about my head while holding on to its neck.
+Mrs. Hen died dramatically.

 © Sonia Brock 2005